surfstudio/surf-flutter-faded-text/README.md

 ## Overview 🐄

-Faded Text is a package that allows you to create a fading text in case of overflow.
+By default, text fade effects occur in the bottom-up direction if the content contains multiple lines.
+But sometimes it is necessary to make the fade effect from left to right, as it is done for single-line text in Flutter.
+This package solves this problem.
+It allows you to insert fade when wrap text on overflow from left to right.

 If the text is overflow, it will look like this:

 <p align="center">
  <img src="./docs/images/example1.png" height="300" />